Gamma-Software/BongoCat-mac/Scripts/README.md

 - Use `./Scripts/bump_version.sh` to fix all at once
 - Check CHANGELOG.md has the correct latest version entry
 - Verify all files are writable and not corrupted

+### GitHub delivery fails (`--deliver`)
+- Install GitHub CLI: `brew install gh`
+- Authenticate with GitHub: `gh auth login`
+- Ensure you have write access to the repository
+- Check that the DMG was created successfully before delivery
+- Verify your internet connection for uploading to GitHub
+- Check GitHub API rate limits if multiple releases fail

 ## Script Requirements